Last updated on October 11th, 2022 at 03:00 am

-Severe infestation of numerous parasites might incapacitate their host by harmful skin and decreasing the fish’s capability to stabilize their internal fluids and salt levels.
+Severe infestation of numerous parasites might incapacitate their host with harmful skin and decrease the fish’s capability to stabilize their internal fluids and salt levels.
 Secondary pathogens, such as the bacteria Aeromonas and the water mold Saprolegnia, are frequently seen simultaneously with Fish lice infestation.

 Fish lice are also efficient in serving as a mechanical vector or intermediate host for numerous fish diseases.
 The parasite can carry and perfectly transmit spring viremia of carp a reportable viral disease of koi, common carp, and goldfish, to name a few hosts.